 Donating your body to medical science is a unique gift that will help with the advancement of medicine and science in Australia and will benefit generations to come.

-Depending on the program, the donated body – medically known as a cadaver – can either be used for medical research or training.
+Depending on the program, the donated body can either be used for medical research or training.
 Through institutions like universities and other research organisations, body donation programs help to train the next generation of doctors, nurses, medical scientists and other health professionals.

 Deciding whether to become a body donor is something that requires significant consideration to ensure you understand the emotional impact on yourself and your family.

 This complete guide to donating your body to science explains everything you need to know about donating your body to medical science, including:

 - How many bodies are donated to science each year?